Celayix Home » Leading Causes of Security Guard Turnover

 Despite playing a more significant role in the aftermath of 9/11, the security guard business is still hampered by poor training and standards in many states, according to new research by criminologists at Michigan State University.

-• When compared to other private vocations such as paramedics, daycare workers, and even cosmetologists, formal training of the nation’s one million-plus private security personnel is generally overlooked.
+• Compared to other private vocations such as paramedics, daycare workers, and even cosmetologists, formal training of the nation’s one million-plus private security personnel is generally overlooked.

-• Security guards, on the whole, feel they are unprepared to deal with difficult people and violent altercations, much alone protect themselves.
+• Security guards, on the whole, feel unprepared to deal with difficult people and violent altercations, let alone protect themselves.
 In the $7 billion-a-year business, they firmly support the necessity for structured and uniform training.

 • Since 1980, the number of unarmed security guards has virtually quadrupled, reaching over 1.1 million, compared to approximately 833,000 police officers.
 Following the 9/11 attacks, the fear of terrorism boosted awareness of security guards’ role in intelligence sharing with law authorities.

-A second study, published in Security Journal, did some in-depth interviews with security specialists.
-It stated that while some guards could adjust owing to previous experience as police officers, many others saw a lack of training as a hindrance to doing their responsibilities successfully.
-All these researches suggested that the lack of requirements and standards in training has directly resulted in high-security guard turnover.
+A second study, published in Security Journal, conducted in-depth interviews with security specialists.
+It stated that while some guards could adjust owing to previous experience as police officers, many others saw a lack of training as a hindrance to successfully performing their responsibilities.
+All these studies suggested that the lack of training requirements and standards has directly resulted in high-security guard turnover.

 High Risks